Separable commutative algebras and Galois theory in stable homotopy theories: Chromatic homotopy theory

 \section{Chromatic homotopy theory}

 In this section we use our descent result to classify separable and dualizable algebras in the setting of chromatic homotopy theory.
-We have two main examples: the $E_n$-local category and the category of quasi-coherent sheaves on even periodic derived stacks.
+We have three main examples: the category of modules over Lubin-Tate theories over perfect fields, the category of modules over topological complex and real K-theories and the category of quasi-coherent sheaves on even periodic derived stacks defined over $\spec(\Z[1/2])$.